SAP/ui5-typescript/packages/dts-generator/README.md

 # @ui5/DTS-Generator

-This is an "internal" npm package containing the logic for generating TypeScript signatures from SAP UI5 api.json files.
+This is a "repo internal" npm package containing the logic for generating TypeScript signatures from SAP UI5 api.json files.

 It is currently **not meant for external consumption** and is thus not published to npm and is instead